-

 Timeliness is important in any response: RWE on any factor must be generated early enough to shape the development of key messages around the value of a drug.
 Manufacturers should take care to begin gathering evidence early and plan to integrate RWE alongside clinical trial data to better position the value of their drug in Medicare-relevant settings.

-Doing this means ensuring that RWE is fit-for-purpose, with study designs and analytic approaches tailored to support clear and credible messaging.
-Engaging with a partner familiar with the time and care that it takes to generate such evidence can help support both ICR responses and post-ICR submission activities, including negotiation.
+Doing this means ensuring that RWE is fit for purpose, with study designs and analytic approaches tailored to support clear and credible messaging.
+Engaging with a partner familiar with the time and care that it takes to generate such evidence can help support both the development of ICR responses and post-ICR submission activities, including negotiation.

 Taiji Wang, Manager